 In the Breaking Bad series finale, Aaron Paul's Jesse Pinkman escaped a meth lab where he'd been held and forced to cook against his will.
 So ... a man on the run after he was kidnapped who searches for freedom?
 If that sounds like a solid fit for Pinkman, that's because it reportedly is about him.

-Slashfilm reports that fans who guessed it was Walter White's sidekick "put two and two together correctly: we have confirmed that the kidnapped man is Jesse Pinkman and the movie will follow his escape from Albuquerque following the bloody events of the series finale."
+According to a November report from Slashfilm, fans who guessed it was Walter White's sidekick "put two and two together correctly: we have confirmed that the kidnapped man is Jesse Pinkman and the movie will follow his escape from Albuquerque following the bloody events of the series finale."